vimauryaxx/TIP-olg-ucentral-client/README.md

 *(Note: This file is provided purely to illustrate the structural schema of the configuration.
 It contains placeholder values that will fail strict validation out-of-the-box.
 You must configure it with consistent credentials and network schemes for your specific environment.)*

 Important rule:
 - Environment variables override operational timeouts, payload limits, and cache TTLs.
+A complete list of all supported operational variables and their defaults is documented in the provided `.env.example` file.
 - `config.json` dictates network routes, queue capacities, TLS paths, and the device serial number.

 The agent must not hardcode Cloud URLs, NATS servers, or TLS paths.